gatsbyjs/gatsby/packages/gatsby-remark-embed-snippet/README.md

 # gatsby-remark-embed-snippet

-Embeds the contents of specified files as code-snippets.
+Embeds the contents of specified files as code snippets.

 ## Installation